unicorn-23/GwasWA/README.md

 For downloading and indexing the reference genome, you can use the following commands with their respective parameters:

--   `--accession <str>`: Use this to provide an NCBI Reference sequence accession if you don't have a local reference genome file available.
+-   `--accession <str>`: Use this to provide a NCBI Reference sequence accession if you don't have a local reference genome file available.
 This will download the reference genome sequence.

     ```
     gwaswa --step downloadref --refaccession GCF_000001735.4
     ```

--   `--taxon <str>`: If you don't have a local reference genome file, you can provide an NCBI Taxonomy ID or taxonomy name to download the reference genome sequence.
+-   `--taxon <str>`: If you don't have a local reference genome file, you can provide a NCBI Taxonomy ID or taxonomy name to download the reference genome sequence.

 -   ```
     gwaswa --step downloadref --taxon 3702